jaepass/commercejs-react-functional/TUTORIAL.md

 <link href="https://fonts.googleapis.com/css?family=Adamina&display=swap" rel="stylesheet">
 ```

-Now that all the styles are written and imported, you should start to see the styles pull through when you render your components later.
+Now that all the styles are written and imported, you should start to see the styles pull through when you create and render your components later.

-## Create our product item component
+## 4. Create our product item component

 The nature of React and most modern JavaScript frameworks is to separate your code into components.
 Components are a way to encapsulate a group of elements for reuse throughout your application.
 You'll be creating two components for products, one will be for the single product item and another for the list of product items.
 In your components, we will also start to deal with props.
 Props are used to pass data from parent components down to the child components.
 As your app grows, it is generally good practice to validate your props for type checking and debugging.
 We will install the `prop-types` library to do so.